 This program introduces many changes that were asked for by our partner agencies.
 Notably, all have been included in the Plan.
 From the mission statement itself, new ARES Guidelines were created and appear in this document.
 This Plan will continue to evolve.
 Changes in technology, along with evolving local, state, federal, and tribal needs will require updates and revisions to accommodate our served partner agencies.

-ARRL Headquarters staff will conduct an annual review of this Plan to ensure its continued relevance.
-This document supersedes any previous versions of the ARES Plan.
+ARRL Headquarters staff will conduct an annual review of this Plan to assure its continued relevance.